Management plan compartment 10

 ObjectiveAreaMethodComment

-10.1) Expand the areas of existing heathland and acid grassland mosaic into areas dominated by gorse or species-poor grassland.
+10.1) Maintain and where possible, expand the areas of existing heathland and acid and neutral grassland mosaic into areas dominated by gorse or species-poor grassland.
 Across compartment.
 Suitable areas of gorse can be cut, the arisings removed and the ground scraped to remove litter.
-Allow space to re-generate naturally.
+Allow to re-generate naturally.

 Species-poor areas can have very small scrapes made within them to create bare gravel areas.